Lingfeng158/DSBSeperate/README.md

+# Note
 This tool is modified from DSB2017.
 If any session from same subject passes segmentation preprocessing, this modified version ensures that all sessions pass segmentation preprocessing.
 It accepts two different files for single lung image processing.
 A few modification to data stracture is necessary in order for this code to work.
 In each session folder, instead of placing nifti file directly, place "to-be-processed file" in ```data``` folder, and place mask file in ```mask``` folder.
 Mask can be obtained by non-rigid co-register "to-be-processed" file with file of same subject that can be initially processed by DSB code, and take the inverse file.
+The tool is optimized for preprocessing only.
+To use nodule detection, replace ```full_prep.py``` under preprocesing folder to original file from DSB2017 GitHub.

 # Paper link
 https://arxiv.org/abs/1711.08324